jangler/oracles-randomizer/README.md

 - Purchasable items (bombs, shield, and strange flute) are not shuffled.
 - The ribbon and pirate's bell are not shuffled (but the rusty bell is).

+Seasons count as key items, and obtaining a season will automatically give you the rod of seasons as well.

 **Items are only placed in locations where you would normally obtain another key item.** Speedrunners should note that the Subrosian dancing prize could be important.
 An option to randomize all chests is planned for a future release.

-Seasons and seed trees are also shuffled, and the satchel and slingshot will start with the type of seeds on the tree in Horon Village.
+Seed trees and area default seasons are also shuffled, and the satchel and slingshot will start with the type of seeds on the tree in Horon Village.

 ## Other notable changes